Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 > circa 25%...
 20 finishers // 4 = 5 and 23 finishers // 4 = 5
 > circa 50%...
 20 finishers // 2 = 10 and 23 finishers // 2 = 11
 >
-> Floor division ensures a greater number of fair counting rounds, instead of a strict 25% and 50% criteria.
+> Floor division ensures a greater number of fair counting rounds, instead of a strict 25% and 50%.